Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 According to a study by the design powerhouse Adobe, businesses with a strong design outperformed weaker designed companies by a whopping 219% on the stock market index!

-In this blog, we will go over the generic rules, tips and guidelines you should know about incorporating design into your business.
+In this blog, we will review the generic rules, tips and guidelines you should know about incorporating design into your business.
 Before you hire a designer, it is good to have an idea of what you expect FOR your brand.
 After all, your business’s brand identity relies a lot on your design.

 “Design is not just what it looks like and feels like.
 Design is how it works” – Steve Jobs